 Project overview: The Department of Revenue (NCDOR) has been authorized by Senate Bill 105 to create and administer the Business Recovery Grant Program (Program).
 The Department will provide a one-time grant to businesses that suffered economic damage from the COVID-19 pandemic.

-A business is eligible for a grant under this Program if it meets the following conditions:
+A business is eligible for a grant during Phase 1 of the Program if it meets the following conditions:

-If the business (i) is subject to North Carolina income tax, (ii) is not classified for the period for which economic loss is measured in NCICS Code 71 or 72, (iii) demonstrates that it suffered an economic loss of at least 20%, and (iv) has not previously received an award amount.
+• If the business (i) is subject to North Carolina income tax, (ii) is not classified for the period for which economic loss is measured in NAICS Code 71 or 72, (iii) demonstrates that it suffered an economic loss of at least 20%, and (iv) has not previously received an award amount.